Melkster/burgers/README.md

   - If you want to start over with an on-going order, press cancel.

 ##### For chef in kitchen:

-To teacher, if you want to view the kitchen tab you have to write: http://localhost:3000/#/kitchen in the SAME brower tab as http://localhost:3000/#/bar that is currently viewing.

-This is due to having some unidentified bug with angularjs.

 To remove an order from queue:
   - Click on the order you want to remove.